ms-fadaei/async-tasks-runner/README.md

 ### status
 All of the runners have 4 different status that represents of runner's status:
-1. `load`: You can add or remove tasks to the runner.
+1. `load`: The runner is open to adding or removing tasks.
 This status actually present that the runner is not started yet!
 2. `running`: Represent that the runner starts running the tasks and in the meantime, you can't nor add/remove tasks to/from the runner neither reset the runner.
-3. `fulfilled`: Represent that the runner did its job and now you can use the result or reset the runner to add/remove tasks to/from the runner and run them again.
+3. `fulfilled`: Represent that the runner did its job and now you can get the result or reset the runner to add/remove tasks to/from the runner and run them again.
-4. `rejected`: In this status, the runner did its job but with an error in the process and the whole run is rejected.
+4. `rejected`: In this status, the runner did its job but with an error in the process, and the whole run is rejected.
 Like `fulfilled` status, you can reset the runner to add/remove tasks to/from the runner and run them again.

 ## Methods